oxidecomputer/terraform-provider-oxide/docs/resources/oxide_image.md

 ### Optional

+- `project_id` (String) ID of the project that will contain the image.
+Required when creating an image.
 - `source_snapshot_id` (String) Snapshot ID of the image source if applicable.
 To be set only when creating an image from a snapshot.
 - `source_url` (String) "URL of the image source if applicable.
 To be set only when creating an image from a URL.
 - `timeouts` (Attribute, Optional) (see [below for nested schema](#nestedatt--timeouts))